 Though one of the smaller of Africa’s Great Lakes, Lake Kivu is actually the sixth-largest lake in the world.
 It covers a whopping surface area of roughly 2,700 square kilometres.
-Plus, it’s also one of the deepest, reaching to almost 500 metres at its maximum, and the highest altitude.
+Plus, it’s also one of the deepest, reaching to almost 500 metres at its maximum, and the one at the highest altitude.

 Steep forested hills plunge into this beautiful Rift Valley lake with its palm-fringed little sandy bays.
 A wild roller-coaster road connects the three resort towns of Gisenyi, Kibuye and Cyangugu.
 It meanders through lush terraced fields and patches of misty rain forest.
 Occasionally it offers sweeping views over the blue waters.
 And behind the lake is the spectacular backdrop of the Virunga volcanic mountains.